-The classification of awards for Taught/Professional Masters Degree will be based on an APM derived from all Level 7 modules.
+The classification of awards for Taught/Professional Masters Degree and Master of Optometry (MOptom) will be based on an APM derived from all Level 7 modules.
 Any Level 6 modules must be passed but will be excluded from the calculation of the APM.